Business writing courses

 - apply the right tone of voice and style

-- use plain English without dumbing your writing down (even when explaining complex issues)
+- use plain English without dumbing your writing down

-- craft short, sharp and snappy sentences
+- craft short and snappy sentences

 - use strong verbs